Maxvgrad/perceiver-rnn/blogpost.md

 For the baseline, we don't augment the dataset in any way.
 The only preprocessing step that is done is normalization by dividing pixel values of the images by 255.

-The dataset was prepared using using PyTorch native Dataset class extension and ingested to a model using dataloader.
+The dataset was prepared using PyTorch native Dataset class extension and ingested to a model using dataloader.
 Together with a batch of images the steering angle and conditional mask were passed as well.

 ### Metrics